DevOps-GroupF/itu-minitwit-devops/README.md

 docker-compose up
 ```

+It should be noted that this is the way to launch MiniTwit in a development environment.
+The production environment is configured in the [server-files repository](https://github.com/DevOps-GroupF/server-files).
+)

 ## Building and running the application manually
 The application can also be run manually.
 Bear in mind that the application has certain dependencies, like a DB, which will need to be set up manually in this case.
 The application can be built executing: